devops4noobs/github-actions/README.md

 2. On which runners can Docker container actions execute?
 Docker container actions can only execute on runners with a Linux operating system.
 Self-hosted runners must use a Linux operating system and have Docker installed to run Docker container actions.
 3. What is the primary function of a workflow status badge in GitHub? displays the current status of a wf ( passing, failing, pending)
 4. While enabling debug logging, if both the secret and variable are set, the value of the variables takes precedence over the secret. false
+5. Your workflow involves building and deploying your application.
+However, building and deployment are separate complex processes with multiple common actions and steps.
+What type of action can combine these steps for reusability purpose?
+A composite action allows you to combine multiple steps or standalone actions into a single reusable action.
+6. repo lvl var has higher precedence than org lvl var
+7. Self hosted runner can NOT be assigned to more than one group at a time at the Enterpise Cloud offering
+8. How do you access and utilize an organization-level encrypted secret within a workflow YAML file?
+You can directly reference an organization-level secret within your workflow YAML file using the syntax: ${{ secrets.SECRET_NAME }}, where SECRET_NAME is the specific secret name.
+9. A workflow job execution fails on your self-hosted runner.
+In which directory are the log files stored? _diag directory
+10. During a workflow execution, how can you access the name of the user who triggered the workflow? ${{github.actor}}